DavidMtl/SafeUrl/README.md

 # SafeUrl
 Convert URL to safe protocol when run on SAFE Beaker Browser.<br>
-Convert URL to http protocol when run on other browser.
+Convert URL to http protocol when run on other browsers.